Revisiting DRAM Read Disturbance: Identifying Inconsistencies Between Experimental Characterization and Device-Level Studies: Inconsistencies and Implications

 Investigating the exact causes of the inconsistencies is outside the scope of this work.
 However, we still hypothesize several potential reasons that may cause the inconsistencies.
 First, existing device-level works often make assumptions and simplications when performing {device-level} simulations.
 For example, prior works that study the trap-assisted electron migration leakage mechanism only focus on a single acceptor-like trap~\cite{yang2019trap, Zhou2023Double, Zhou2024Unveiling, Zhou2024Understanding}, without taking a deeper look into donor-like traps and potential dynamics among multiple trap locations.

 Second, {device-level} simulations usually only model very few isolated {structures and components} (e.g., an active region, two NWLs and two PWLs).
 This modeling methodology potentially 1) misses key interactions and coupling between multiple devices, and 2) manufacturing variations that could become first-order effects when observed from real-chip experiments.
-For example, a study that models a whole DRAM row with a statistical modeling of the cell's vulnerability distribution could help with understanding and {explaining} {why Double-Sided RowHammer 1) \emph{first} induces ``0'' to ``1'' bitflips with lower aggressor row activation counts compared to ``1'' to ``0'' bitflips (Takeaway 2), but 2) {induces significantly more ``1'' to ``0'' bitflips} than ``0'' to ``1'' bitflips when the aggressor rows are activated {sufficiently large number} of times (Takeaway 3).}
+For example, a study that models a whole DRAM row with a statistical modeling of the cell's vulnerability distribution could help with understanding and {explaining} {why Double-Sided RowHammer 1) \emph{first} induces ``0'' to ``1'' bitflips with lower aggressor row activation counts compared to ``1'' to ``0'' bitflips (Takeaway 2), but 2) {induces significantly more ``1'' to ``0'' bitflips} than ``0'' to ``1'' bitflips when the aggressor rows are activated {sufficiently large number} of times (Takeaway 3).} We hypothesize that, similar to DRAM cell retention failure~\cite{Saino2000Impact, Yang2013SuperiorImprovements, Park2015Technology}, there could be two \emph{different} sets of read disturbance leakage mechanisms that affects \emph{different} sets of DRAM cells.
+For example, while the error mechanism of the ``1'' to ``0'' bitflips could be the major mechanism of Double-Sided RowHammer as prior works study~\cite{Zhou2023Double}, the error mechanism behind the ``0'' to ``1'' bitflips determines the tail distribution of the \hcf (i.e., it affects the most vulnerable DRAM cells).

 Third, the observed bitflips from real-chip experiments are not only affected by the victim cell storage node voltage itself, but also other circuit components and mechanisms like {bitline-bitline} coupling noise~\cite{Min1999Multiple, Li2011DRAMYield, liu2013experimental}, {bitline sense amplifier (BLSA)} offset voltage~\cite{Li2011DRAMYield, Laurent2002SenseAmplifier, Kraus1989Optimized, Lee2010OCBLSA}, etc. For example, if the BLSA design and/or operation causes a significant asymmetry of the signal margin in sensing ``1''s and ``0''s, the real-chip experimental results will be heavily skewed {towards one bitflip direction}.